matheuristic/plan9port-config/README.md

   if the current font is a variable font served by `fontsrv`.
 - `gb`: Wrapper for `git blame` of file in current Acme window.
 - `gl`: Wrapper for `git log` of file in current Acme window.
+- `ghurl`: Hurl the specified or current Acme window file in current or given branch to a web browser.
 - `h`: `hcount=N h STRING` shows the last `N` commands in a win window that contain `STRING`.
 If `hcount=N` is omitted then the last 10 matching commands are shown.
 If `STRING` is omitted, then the most